 For most of my career I worked as a newspaper reporter and editor, primarily at two family-owned New Hampshire newspapers: the Valley News and the Concord Monitor.
 I spent a stint in between at what is now the Tampa Bay Times.
 I was fortunate — all three were terrific newspapers with high standards and talented staffs.

 During a year’s fellowship at Harvard as a Nieman Fellow, in 2002-03, I developed an interest in helping local newspapers meet the emerging crisis of the Internet.
-In time this led to stints as publisher at the Valley News and the Monitor, where I experienced varying degrees of success — and failure that troubles me still.
+In time this led to stints as publisher at the Valley News and the Monitor — and eventually a combination of frustration and failure that led me away from newspapers.

-I have written two books, the first — My Brave Boys, a New Hampshire Civil War history — with Mike Pride, the longtime Monitor editor and my good friend.
+At heart I’ve always been a storyteller.
+Along the way I wrote two books, the first — My Brave Boys, a New Hampshire Civil War history — with Mike Pride, the longtime Monitor editor and my good friend.
 The second is Pliney Fiske, a Civil War mystery I wrote in hopes of stretching my creative skills and reaching a different audience.
-More recently I’ve blogged from my perspective as a cancer survivor.
+More recently I wrote In Union, a history of the Shaker village in Canterbury, the town where I live.